Yannisloum63/yannisloum.github.io/CONTRIBUTING.md

 # Contributing to my Portfolio

-Merci de votre intérêt pour contribuer à ce projet ! 🎉
+Thank you for your interest in contributing to this project!

-## Comment contribuer
+## How to contribute

-### 🐛 Signaler un bug
+### 🐛 Report a bug

-Si vous trouvez un bug, veuillez ouvrir une issue en incluant :
+If you find a bug, please open an issue including:
-- Description détaillée du problème
+- Detailed description of the problem
-- Étapes pour reproduire
+- Steps to reproduce
-- Navigateur et version
+- Browser and version
-- Captures d'écran si pertinent
+- Screenshots if relevant

-### 💡 Suggérer une amélioration
+### 💡 Suggest an improvement

-Les suggestions sont les bienvenues !
-Ouvrez une issue en décrivant :
+Suggestions are welcome!
+Open an issue describing:
-- La fonctionnalité proposée
+- The proposed feature
-- Pourquoi elle serait utile
+- Why it would be useful
-- Comment elle pourrait être implémentée
+- How it could be implemented

-### 🔧 Proposer des changements
+### 🔧 Propose changes

-1. Fork le projet
+1. Fork the project
-2. Créez une branche (`git checkout -b feature/AmazingFeature`)
+2. Create a branch (`git checkout -b feature/AmazingFeature`)
-3. Commitez vos changements (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Poussez vers la branche (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Ouvrez une Pull Request
+5. Open a Pull Request

-## Code de conduite
+## Code of Conduct

-Soyez respectueux et constructif dans vos interactions.
+Be respectful and constructive in your interactions.

-Merci ! 🙏
+Thank you! 🙏